IMG_8004.JPG

 (transl. by Ulrich Schaffer)

-(updated Jan 2022, 21, 17)
+(updated Jan 2024, 22 21, 17)

-This post is part of our 12 Days of Christmas Series, a Contemplative Journey towards the heart of Christmas.
+This post has been part of our 12 Days of Christmas Series, a Contemplative Journey towards the heart of Christmas.
 To share your thoughts with us, write us here or comment below.
 To offer your gift for this journey, click here.
 If you want to work with us visit our PathFinder.

 Thank you for sharing this text with some one who might enjoy it.